 Born in 1979, Nge Lay has a Bachelor Degree in economics and in fine arts from Yangon University of Culture.
 Nge Lay's work shows concern about gender issues and about the lack of freedom in her country.

-In a recent interview she explains:
+In an interview she explains: